-The changes to the CV Standards are expected to take effect on or after August 1, 2020.
-From the effective date, they would affect the assumptions used to value the solvency and wind-up liabilities for benefits assumed to be settled through a lump sum transfer.
-The financial impact of those proposed changes has not been reflected in this actuarial valuation and will be considered in a future actuarial valuation, once they are adopted.
+On July 23, 2020, the Canadian Institute of Actuaries released the final standards for pension commuted values which were effective December 1, 2020.
+From the effective date, they will affect the assumptions used to value the solvency and wind-up liabilities for benefits assumed to be settled through a lump sum transfer.
+They will also affect the assumptions used to determine the commuted values payable upon termination for members assumed to elect a lump sum transfer under the going concern basis.
+The financial impact of those changes has been reflected in this actuarial valuation.